 Newby was confident that he could lure the LAW National Meet to Indianapolis if the city had a good wooden track that seated at least 15,000 spectators.
 He had met Carl Fisher and James Allison through the Zig Zag Cycling Club, which drew many of the city’s up-and-coming young men with its famous Century Rides, an 100-mile trek to Bloomington and back along the bumpy roads of the late 1800s.
 Newby convinced Fisher and Allison to join him in his effort to build a world class velodrome on the far northside of the city.
 By April 1898, the track was built.

-Newby financed construction of the steeply banked velodrome, which stood on the northwest corner of 30th and Central Avenue.
+Newby financed construction of the steeply banked velodrome, which stood on the northeast corner of 30th and Central Avenue.
 The quarter-mile track was built from white pine boards dipped in preservatives and then nailed down with the rough side facing up for traction.
 Designed by architect and avid cyclist Herbert W. Foltz, the Newby Oval held 20,000 spectators and was often filled to capacity.

 The Newby Oval was tested in early July.
 Cyclists proclaimed it was the fastest track they had ever ridden.
 A crowd of rowdy spectators celebrated the occasion by drawing their guns and shooting blanks in the air.
 As reported in the July 5, 1898 Indianapolis News:

 “Nearly every man, as well as a few of the women, who took to the oval in the afternoon took a revolver and about a hundred rounds of blank cartridges.
 As each heat or final was finished, the riders, as they approached the tape, were greeted with a discharge of ammunition which resembled a volley of musketry.”